tohkerwei/main/docs/draft/UserGuideDraft.md

 - `sort clients a/Height`
     - returns a sorted list of all clients in descending order

 ### 3.15.
-List trainings: `list training`
+List routines: `list routines`

-Returns a list of all trainings.
+Returns a list of all routines.

-Format: `list trainings`
+Format: `list routines`

 Examples:

-- `list trainings`
+- `list routines`
-    - returns a complete list of all trainings.
+    - returns a complete list of all routines.

 Sorts clients by descending order based on the specified attribute.